romanschejbal/reactgirls/docs/lesson2.md

 # State

 So our app is now written using React.
-But it's still not very interactive, is it.
-In this task we learn about how state is managed within React apps.
+But it's still not very interactive, is it?
+In this lesson, we learn about how the state is managed within React apps.

-What is state you ask?
-Well, that's a mounthful question.
-For this lesson, I'm just going to say that state is something that can change when user interacts with our app, something that's not hardcoded like we did in [lesson 1](./lesson1.md).
+What is a state you ask?
+Well, that's a mouthful question.
+For this lesson, I'm just going to say that state is something that can change when a user interacts with our app, something that's not hardcoded as we did in [lesson 1](./lesson1.md).

-Quick note before we jump in: There is one more way to manage state, using classes but we won't be covering that because the industry is now shifting towards the hooks way anyway.
+A quick note before we jump in: There is one more way to manage state, using classes but we won't be covering that because the industry is now shifting towards the hooks way anyway.

 ## Hooks